Muhammad Iqbal: Legacy

+Iqbal is considered the greatest Urdu poet of the 20th century.
+Apart from Urdu, he is also recognised as a leading Persian poet and one of the foremost Islamic philosophers of the modern era.
 Iqbal is widely commemorated in Pakistan, where he is regarded as the ideological founder of the state.
 Iqbal is the namesake of many public institutions, including the Allama Iqbal Campus Punjab University in Lahore, the Allama Iqbal Medical College in Lahore, Iqbal Stadium in Faisalabad, Allama Iqbal Open University in Pakistan, Iqbal Memorial Institute in Srinagar, Allama Iqbal Library in the University of Kashmir, the Allama Iqbal International Airport in Lahore, Iqbal Hostel in Government College University, Lahore, the Allama Iqbal Hall at Nishtar Medical College in Multan, Gulshan-e-Iqbal Town in Karachi, Allama Iqbal Town in Lahore, Allama Iqbal Hall at Aligarh Muslim University, Allama Iqbal Hostel at Jamia Millia Islamia in New Delhi and Iqbal Hall at the University of Engineering and Technology, Lahore.
+Iqbal Academy Lahore has published magazines on Iqbal in Persian, English and Urdu.

 In India, his song "Tarana-e-Hind" is frequently played as a patriotic song speaking of communal harmony.
 Dr. Mohammad Iqbal, an Indian documentary film directed by K.A.
 Abbas and written by Ali Sardar Jafri was released in 1978.
 It was produced by Government of India's Films Division.

-The Government of Madhya Pradesh in India awards the Iqbal Samman, named in honor of the poet, every year at the Bharat Bhavan to Indian writers for their contributions to Urdu literature and poetry.
+The Government of Madhya Pradesh in India awards the Iqbal Samman, named in honour of the poet, every year at the Bharat Bhavan to Indian writers for their contributions to Urdu literature and poetry.

 The Pakistani government and public organisations have sponsored the establishment of educational institutions, colleges, and schools dedicated to Iqbal and have established the Iqbal Academy Pakistan to research, teach and preserve his works, literature and philosophy.
 The Allama Iqbal Stamps Society was established for the promotion of Iqbal in philately and in other hobbies.
 His son Javed Iqbal served as a justice of the Supreme Court of Pakistan.
 Javaid Manzil was Iqbal's last residence.
-Iqbal Academy Lahore has published magazines on Iqbal in Persian, English and Urdu.